Medardus: Veneration

 Medardus was one of the most honored bishops of his time.
 His memory has always been popularly venerated, first in the north of France, then in Cologne and extending to western Germany, and he became the hero of numerous legends.
 His cultus is mentioned by both Venantius Fortunatus and Gregory of Tours.
 His feast day is celebrated on June 8.
 It is believed that, as with Swithun, whatever the weather on his feast day, it will continue for the forty days following, unless the weather changes on the feast of Saint Barnabas (11 June).

 He was often depicted laughing, with his mouth wide open, therefore he was invoked against toothache.
 He is also invoked against bad weather (but also for rain), sterility and imprisonment.
 He is patron saint of vineyards, brewers, captives and prisoners, the mentally ill, and peasants.
 The coat of arms of the Dutch municipality of Wessem and that of the German municipality of Lüdenscheid feature St. Medardus.

-The parish church of St. Medardus and St. Gildardus in Lincolnshire, England is jointly dedicated to him and Saint Gildard.
+The parish church of St. Medardus and St. Gildardus in Lincolnshire, England, is jointly dedicated to him and Saint Gildard.

 Legends and customs

 As a child, Medardus was said to have once been sheltered from rain by an eagle which hovered over him.
 This is how he was most commonly depicted, and is why he is associated with weather, good or bad, and why he is held to protect those who work in the open air.

 The weather legend concerning Medardus is similar to Swithun in England.
 The French rhyme is: Quand il pleut à la Saint-Médard, il pleut quarante jours plus tard (If it rains on St Medardus' Day, it rains for forty days more).
+In Czech, the same weather lore is also found, "Medardovˇe kápˇe, 40 dní kape."

 Every year at Salency (Medardus' birthplace) near Noyon, France (and certain other villages) "the most virtuous young girl of the year" of the commune is elected the Rosière.
 The custom is said to have been started by Medardus himself, and the first Rosière is said to have been his sister, Médrine.
 Clothed in a long white dress, the Rosière is escorted to Mass by 12 young girls dressed in white and 12 young boys.
 After vespers, accompanied by two godmothers, she is crowned with a crown of 12 roses, decorated with a blue ribbon and a silver ring, at the chapel of St Médard.
 Then she goes to receive a bouquet of roses from the mayor, who also presents her with two arrows, two tennis balls and a whistle.
 She blows the whistle three times and throws nuts to the assembled crowd.
 The procession is followed by a fair with rides, stalls and fireworks.